 If you are a Customer, we may ask you to provide us with certain information, such as your name, postal address, email address, and employer.
-You do not have a statutory or contractual obligation to provide us with your information; however, certain information may be required in order to enter into a contract with us.
+You do not have a statutory or contractual obligation to provide us with your information; however, certain information may be required in order to enter into a contract with us or receive Services.

 We may also collect information from third parties, such as other users of our Services (e.g., we may receive your email address from a Customer that provides it to us in order to invite you to our Services).

-We also collect data about you automatically through your use of our Services, as described in the “Automatically Collected Data” section below.
+We also collect data about you automatically through your use of our Sites or Services, as described in the “Automatically Collected Data” section below.

 We use Customer Data as follows:

 For Customers located in the European Economic Area (“EEA”), we process Customer Data when we have the legal basis to do so.
 That is, if you are a Customer in the EEA, we will only process your Personal Data (as that term is defined in the GDPR) when:

 We receive Service Data from or on behalf of our Customers in conjunction with providing our Services to Customers.
 Because of the nature of our Services, this Service Data may contain any type of data, but typically includes name, IP address and device data, contact information and company information, such as email address, company name and number of employees.

 Data we collect from or about End Users of our Customers’ websites, applications, or services, regardless of the source, is considered to be Service Data, and in conjunction with our Services, we may combine the information that we collect directly from End Users with information that we collect automatically or other information that a Customer provides or makes accessible to us through the Services.